John W. Minard was born on Aug. 7, 1855 near New Rumley, Harrison County, OH, believed to have been the son of Jacob and Mary Ann (Kimmel) Minerd.

 Rebecca married again, to Scott Lacey ( ? - ? ).
 Nothing more is known about Scott, and his fate is lost to history.

 In later years, after being widowed a second time, Rebecca made her home with her children in Scio.
-She moved to Canton, Stark County, OH (at 625 Exeter Avenue Southwest) in October 1934 to reside with her son Charles.
+She relocated to Canton, Stark County, OH (at 625 Exeter Avenue Southwest) in October 1934 to reside with her son Charles.

 At the age of 78, Rebecca slipped and fell in the bathroom of Charles' home in Canton, fracturing her neck.
 As she convalesced, pneumonia set in, and she failed quickly.